 The City of Chandler is fortunate to have many annual traditions; however none are quite as well known as the beloved annual Ostrich Festival.
 Festivities for the yearly spring event kick off this weekend and recalls Chandler's early ostrich ranching

-The 30th Annual Ostrich Festival will be held at Tumbleweed Park, 2250 S. McQueen Road, from Friday, March 9, 2018 through Sunday, March 11, 2018.
-The nationally renowned festival features food, beer gardens, music, carnival rides, games, arts, crafts, and of course ostrich races.
-This year's event will also feature a number of attractions including a petting zoo, camel rides, Paw Patrol, the FIDO 500 Mini Dog Races, Professor Smart's Science Show, Pangaea Land of the Dinosaurs Playland, a STEM WIld Science area featuring hands-on science activities and much more.
+The 31st Annual Ostrich Festival will be held at Tumbleweed Park, 2250 S. McQueen Road, from Friday, March 8, 2019 through Sunday, March 10, 2019.
+The nationally renowned festival features food, beer gardens, music, carnival rides, games, arts, crafts, and tribute to our favorite bird - the ostrich.

 While the event celebrates Chandler's early ostrich ranching years, a hallmark of the event has been the main stage music performances.
-This year the main stage will host a variety of national talent including the iconic R&B group, Kool & the Gang on Friday, March 9th; treasured country music star John Michael Montgomery will perform on Saturday, March 10th and wrapping up the weekend expect nothing but good vibrations from one of America's most influential rock bands, The Beach Boys.
+This year the main stage will host a variety of national talent including Flo Rida on Friday, March 8th, the iconic R&B group, The Commodores on Saturday, March 9th and wrapping up the weekend expect all things good with pop star Andy Grammer on Sunday, March 10th.

 A favorite festival element of the younger Ostrich Festival attendees are the carnival rides.
 From a Zipper ride, large Ferris Wheel, Merry-Go-Round and many more - the rides are sure to delight.

-Discount admission tickets including family packs and unlimited ride wristbands are available for purchase at Bashas' Supermarkets and Food City locations across Arizona.
+Discount admission tickets including family packs and unlimited ride wristbands are available for purchase at Bashas' Supermarkets locations across Arizona.

 Parking for the Ostrich Festival is accessible off Hamilton Road or McQueen Road and Celebration at Tumbleweed Park.
 Parking is an additional fee; cars are $5, motorcycles are $3 and parking is cash only and for each day.
 Attendees have the option to participate in the Ride Share Pickup which is located on the east side of the park, entering off McQueen Road and Celebration.